Kilo-Org/docs/blog-posts/why-mcps-are-the-missing-piece.md

 ## The Bottom Line

 MCP isn't just another integration method - it's a fundamental shift in how AI assistants can interact with the world.
-Instead of being limited to a fixed set of capabilities, your AI can now adapt to your specific workflow and tools, even proprietary.
+Instead of being limited to a fixed set of capabilities, your AI can now adapt to your specific workflow and tools, even proprietary ones.
 The protocol is still young (remember, it was only published in November 2024), but the potential is massive.
 We're moving from "AI assistants that can do some predefined tasks" to "AI assistants that can learn to use any tool you need."

 MCPs solve a real problem: the gap between what AI models can theoretically do and what they can actually access.
 They're not perfect - they add complexity and cost - but they're the missing piece that makes AI assistants genuinely useful for specialized workflows.
 The era of AI assistants that can only work with built-in tools is ending.
 MCPs are how we get to AI that works with *your* tools.